Looking for art, culture? See the latest Central Illinois exhibits 🎨

 “The work of Kathy Sherman and Sharon Sommers”; through the end of March 2023; Time Gallery.

 "Well-Designed Beauty: Trade, Technology, and Decorative Arts"; through May 23; "Pattern and Process"; through Dec.
-22; West Gallery and Light Court; Krannert Art Museum.
+22; West Gallery and Light Court; "The Ink Wash of Shozo Sato"; March 2-Dec.
+22; Main Level, Contempotary Gallery; Krannert Art Museum.

 "Richard Decorie"; Dolan Gallery; through Feb.
 28; "One White Pencil"; Matt Jagitsch; Armstrong Gallery; through Feb.
 28; McLean County Arts Center.